Oklahoma mom goes viral on TikTok for conducting school shooting drills with 5-year-old son: "I wish that it wasn't necessary"

 The TikTok video — which has over one million likes — shows Cassie Walton, a 22-year-old mother of two in McAlester, Oklahoma, playing out a school shooting drill with her son Weston.
 In the video, she asks him what he would do if he heard the principal announce a shooting over the intercom.

-The video shows her son crouching in a corner of his bedroom, demonstrating how he would hide in his classroom and use his bulletproof Spider-Man backpack as a shield to protect him from bullets, to which Walton says, "good job."
+The video shows her son crouching in a corner of his bedroom, demonstrating how he would hide in his classroom and use his bulletproof Spider-Man backpack as a shield to protect himself, to which Walton says, "good job."

 She also tells her son that if a shooter is in the classroom, and the police officers are outside the door asking if anyone is inside, he should not respond, and instead needs to "stay absolutely silent."
 She tells her son if he is able to escape, he needs to run as far away from the school as possible.